-Guidelines for Chapter submissions:
+Guidelines for chapter submissions

-You may nominate papers from past meetings as well as for the current meeting just held.
+Papers from past meetings as well as current chapter meetings just held may be nominated.
 Papers previously submitted for the Best of Chapters competition but not chosen as winners are eligible.

 Papers submitted for the Best of Chapters competition may not be submitted as proposals to the general Program Committee during the same year.
 Papers already previously presented at the national conference in any way, including poster sessions, roundtables, etc. are not eligible.
 The committee reserves the right to reject any nominations that resemble or duplicate a presentation given by the nominated individual at a previous meeting.